martician1/martician1/syscall.md

 The `sys_upper` function itself simply copies a string from `in` to `out`, replacing any lower case characters with their upper case equivalents.

-Equiped with the notion of user and kernel space we spot a potential vulnerability:
+Equipped with the notion of user and kernel space we spot a potential vulnerability:
-Since `sys_upper` is a syscall, it gets executed with kernel privilages, meaning that we can copy strings (specifically malicious ones!) to any address including those in kernel space.
+Since `sys_upper` is a syscall, it gets executed with kernel privileges, meaning that we can copy strings (specifically malicious ones!) to any address including those in kernel space.

-So let's write a shellcode that escalates out privilages and inject it somewehere in the kernel.
+So let's write a shellcode that escalates out privileges and inject it somewhere in the kernel.
 The easiest way to achieve this is by combining the following kernel functions:

 ```c